cDVLOPr/desafio-conceitos-react-native/README.md

 </h1>

 <p align="center">
-  I developed this challenge for the GoStack course as described
+  I developed this challenge for the <b>Bootcamp GoStack</b> course as described
   <a href="https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/desafio-conceitos-react-native" target="_blank">RN Challenge</a>. <br/>
   However I put some features like, apply dislik and also delete the card from the repository. <br/>
   I even got excited to do other interactions in the app, but I decided to save energy for another more elaborate development!